talamanpat/TriangleTypeCalculator/README.md

 # Triangle Type Calculator

-Simple webapp that calculate the type of a triangle.
+Simple web-app that calculates the type of a triangle.

 ### Prerequisites